Certified Scrum Developer: Hands-on Agile Engineering

-Strengthen your technical skills in Agile software development by earning the Certified Scrum Developers (CSD®) certification.
+Strengthen your technical skills in Agile software development.

 This instructor-led session creates an immersive, collaborative experience that requires students to participate in each exercise, hands-on lab, and class discussion.
 Rooted in software development and coding practices students will gain a solid understanding of the key concepts of the Agile methodology and scrum ceremonies.